Are you looking for information on the horned viper?

 - The horned tree viper has a horn like shape on the snout.

 - The Usambara tree viper is found mainly in the trees in the Usambara region.

-Like the other Atheris species, the horned bush viper is also mostly active in the night, or during dawn or dusk, and prefers to rest in the day.
+Like the other Atheris species, the horned viper is also mostly active in the night, or during dawn or dusk, and prefers to rest in the day.